primalmotion/battctl/README.md

 	  -E, --mobile-end int          Value for charge control threshold end on mobile (default 95) -S, --mobile-start int        Value for charge control threshold start on battery (default 90)

+### Config file

-This value can be configured by creating a file in `/etc/battctl/conf.yaml` where the keys are the flags without their `--` prefix.
+These values can be configured by creating a file in `/etc/battctl/conf.yaml` where the keys are the flags without their `--` prefix.
 For example:

 	docked-delay: 48h
 	docked-start: 50
 	docked-end: 90

+### State

+The monitor keep tracks of the last mode and last time of even in `/var/lib/battctl/battdata` by default.